horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 The BAT token integrated into the privacy-focused Brave web browser which is currently used by [over 8 million](https://brave.com/brave-reaches-8-million-monthly-active-users-and-delivers-nearly-400-privacy-preserving-ad-campaigns/) people per month.

-To sum up, a DApp can take many forms and all of that happened in just 5-6 years.
+To sum up, a DApp can take many forms and usually has its own token used for governance, voting etc.

 The versatility of the Ethereum blockchain and its native programming language, Solidity, attracts a lot of engineers, entrepreneurs and investments.

+A large chunk of all cryptocurrencies out there are essentially tokens belonging to some kind of Ethereum based service or a project.

-Most of the popular DApps on Ethereum blockchain are currently financial services.
+Most of the popular services on Ethereum blockchain are currently financial services.
 Ethereum based financial services cumulatively handle [over 1 billion USD](https://cointelegraph.com/news/value-locked-in-crypto-defi-markets-hits-1-billion-milestone) in value.

 ![](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/token_guides/images/eth-billion-l.png)